Moscow State Conference: Speeches, results, assessments

 At the same time, for example, Pavel Ryabushinsky said that Russia is governed by a dream, ignorance and demagogy.

 Alexander Kerensky, summing up the meeting, said that its significance was that representatives of all classes, parties and nationalities of Russia openly expressed their opinion on the measures that are needed to save the state; a greater understanding has been reached in society; the interim government will try to implement all the proposals aimed at reconciliation and unification of the country; the government proceeds from the fact that the conference spoke in favor of continuing the war, maintaining loyalty to the allies, in connection with which the most important are the issues of strengthening the army, as well as the revival and strengthening of financial and economic life.

 No documents (resolutions, etc.) were adopted at the meeting.

 Some of the Moscow workers, organized by revolutionary political forces, in connection with the Conference, declared a one-day general strike on the day of its beginning, in which more than 400 thousand people took part.

-The meeting received a negative assessment in Soviet historiography as a conspiracy of counter-revolutionary forces for the preparation of the Kornilovism.
+The meeting received a negative assessment in Soviet historiography as a 'conspiracy of counter-revolutionary forces' for the preparation of the Kornilov affair (with the idea that it had been a result of a planned coup by the former).